Rite of Christian Initiation of Adults

 RCIA is for persons who have never been baptized.
 These men and women are called "Catechumens."

-Who have been baptized in another Christian faith, but are seeking to join the Catholic Church.
+RCIA is also for persons who have been baptized in another Christian faith, but are seeking to join the Catholic Church.
 These men and women are called "Candidates."

-Who have been baptized in the Catholic faith but who have never received the Sacraments of Eucharist and or Confirmation.
+And those who have been baptized in the Catholic faith but who have never received the Sacraments of Eucharist and or Confirmation.
 They are also called "Candidates."

 RCIA is a powerful means of evangelization and catechesis employing a process similar to the one used to spread the good news in the first few centuries of the Church.
 Adults who have experienced RCIA say that it is a life-changing process whose fruit is a more meaningful life and an intimate relationship with Jesus, the Christ.